Iris Apfel: Personal life

+Death

+Apfel died at her home in Palm Beach, Florida, on March 1, 2024, at the age of 102.
+She was interred at Beth David Cemetery.

 Legacy

 Museum retrospectives

-On September 13, 2005, The Costume Institute at the Metropolitan Museum of Art in New York City premiered an exhibition about Iris Apfel's style entitled Rara Avis (Rare Bird): The Irreverent Iris Apfel.
-It was the museum's first time showcasing an exhibit about clothing and accessories focused on a living person who wasn't a designer.
-The success of the exhibition, curated by Stéphane Houy-Towner, prompted an initial traveling version of the exhibit at the Norton Museum of Art in West Palm Beach, Florida, the Nassau County Museum of Art in Roslyn Harbor, New York, and later at the Peabody Essex Museum in Salem, Massachusetts.
+On September 13, 2005, the Costume Institute at the Metropolitan Museum of Art in New York City premiered the exhibition Rara Avis [Rare Bird]: Selections from the Iris Barrel Apfel Collection, showcasing her style.
+It was the museum's first time mounting an exhibit about clothing and accessories focused on a living person who was not a designer.
+The success of the exhibition, curated by Stéphane Houy-Towner, prompted an initial travelling version of the exhibit at the Norton Museum of Art in West Palm Beach, Florida, the Nassau County Museum of Art in Roslyn Harbor, New York, and later at the Peabody Essex Museum in Salem, Massachusetts.

 The Museum of Lifestyle & Fashion History in Boynton Beach, Florida, is designing a building that will house a dedicated gallery of Apfel's clothes, accessories, and furnishings.

-Advisory and academic roles

-At age 90 in 2012, Apfel was a visiting professor at University of Texas at Austin.

-Apfel consults and lectures about style and other fashion topics.
-In 2013, she was listed as one of the fifty "Best-Dressed over 50" by The Guardian.

 Documentaries

-Apfel is the star of a documentary by Albert Maysles, called Iris.
-It premiered at the New York Film Festival in October 2014, and was subsequently acquired by Magnolia Pictures for US theatrical distribution in 2015.
+Apfel was the focus of the Albert Maysles documentary Iris, which premiered at the New York Film Festival in October 2014, and was subsequently acquired by Magnolia Pictures for US theatrical distribution in 2015.
+She was interviewed in Advanced Style Film: Featurette, released in September 2014.

-Apfel was also featured in the documentary If You're Not in the Obit, Eat Breakfast, a television film which premiered in 2017.
+Apfel was also featured in the 2017 documentary If You're Not in the Obit, Eat Breakfast.

+Film

+It is believed that Iris Apfel was one of the inspirations behind the creation of the composite character Edna Mode who appears in the animated film The Incredibles and its sequel Incredibles 2; the other inspirations were costume designer Edith Head, editor-in-chief of Vogue magazine Anna Wintour, and actress Linda Hunt.

 Barbie doll

 In 2018, Mattel created a Barbie doll in Apfel's image, making her the oldest person to ever have a Barbie made in her image and the recipient of the highest honor the Barbie brand bestows.
-The Barbie, released in conjunction with Apfel's book, was not for sale, but Mattel also made two “Styled by Iris Apfel" Barbie dolls that were commercially available.
+The Barbie, released in conjunction with Apfel's book, was not for sale, but Mattel also made two "Styled by Iris Apfel" Barbie dolls that were commercially available.

-Awards
+Awards and honors

+In 2013, she was listed as one of the fifty "Best-Dressed over 50" by The Guardian.

-Iris Apfel was awarded the Women Together Special Award of the Year at the 12th Annual Women Together Gala at the United Nations Headquarters in New York City, June 7, 2016.
-She was accompanied by other awardees, including Hollywood actress Rosario Dawson, the Punta Cana Foundation, the Loewe Foundation and others.
-Apfel was handed the award by Malu Edwards Hurley, member of the board of directors of Women Together and MC of the gala event, together with Carlos Jimenez, representative of Spain at the United Nations Headquarters in Brussels.
+Apfel was awarded the Women Together Special Award of the Year at the 12th Annual Women Together Gala held at the United Nations General Assembly Hall in New York City, on June 7, 2016.

 In November 2016, Apfel was awarded the Women's Entrepreneurship Day Pioneer Award for her work in the fashion field at the United Nations in New York City.

 Apfel was honored as The New Jewish Home's Eight over Eighty Gala 2017 honoree.